felipe-m/tutorial_freecad_wb/tut_fwb_3.md

 ### Basic3Gui.py

 [Basic3Gui.py](basic3_wb/Basic3Gui.py) defines the 3 commands of our workbench:
-1. Basic3_MakeBox:
+1. Basic3_MakeBox
-1. Basic3_MakeBoxDialog:
+1. Basic3_MakeBoxDialog
-1. Basic3_MakeBoxEdgeP:
+1. Basic3_MakeBoxEdgeP

-Basic3_MakeBox and Basic3_MakeBoxDialgo are the same as in Basic2, so we will skip that.
-We included it to have a workbench with 3 commands.
+Basic3_MakeBox and Basic3_MakeBoxDialog are the same as in Basic2, so we will skip the explanation.
+We included them to have a workbench with 3 commands.

 ![workbench toolbar](imgs/wb3_toolbar.png)